The most top nonprofit trends: Fundraising in 2025 and through the years

 Another route is building community-based strategic partnerships to take advantage of brands that are already recognizable to your audience.

-Tony Sasso explains, "Increase IRL brand awareness and trust and become a real part of your supporters' lives by connecting with brands that supporters already love and trust."
+Tony Sasso explains, "Increase IRL brand awareness and donor trust and become a real part of your supporters' lives by connecting with brands that supporters already love and trust."

 Giving Experience Trends